Navionics Research Inc. is pleased to introduce a MODBUS/TCP and MODBUS/UDP CLIENT feature for its SCADA Server Software system!

 The Leopold/Xylem Filtration CompactLogix Controller’s N-File Mappings were provided to NRI in Excel spreadsheet form, and the customer selected the Tags of interest for realtime display, alarming, historical trending, and EPA reporting.

 ABOUT MODBUS: One of the key industrial protocols utilized within Navionics Research SCADA Systems, MODBUS has become a de facto standard of industrial communication protocols.
 It is an especially important protocol when connecting control equipment from an in-homogeneous set of manufacturers.
 Gathering momentum and support since 1979 when it was first introduced by Modicon (now a division of Schneider Electric), it is the most common means of connecting industrial electronic devices.
 It is openly published, royalty-free, and forms a relatively easy-to-deploy industrial network.

 The new SCADA Server Software with MODBUS/TCP and MODBUS/UDP client drivers is now ready for general deployment.
-It is anticipated that its main usefulness will be in Office Facility Monitoring, such as Power, Generators, Physical Security (Entry & Motion Detection), Office Temperature, Utility Consumption (Water, Gas, Electricity Meters), and Water Salesmen.
+It is anticipated that its main usefulness will be in Office and Plant Facility Monitoring, such as Power, Generators, Physical Security (Entry & Motion Detection), Office Temperature, Utility Consumption (Water, Gas, Electricity Meters), and Water Salesmen.
 If you feel that this upgrade will be of value and benefit to you and the Water District, let me know and we’ll get started.

 And as always, if you have any questions, please don’t hesitate to reach out by phone or email.

 Telemetry, SCADA, & Controls Newsletter

 Was this article helpful?
 Would you be interested in receiving updates such as these in our occasional email-delivered newsletter?
 If so, here’s our sign-up page: